-Zines (pronounced ZEENS) are small-circulation self-published works that are normally made by hand and then reproduced with a photocopier.
+Zines (pronounced ZEENS, like in the word "magazines") are small-circulation self-published works that are normally made by hand and then reproduced with a photocopier.
 Zines can be about anything; baseball, a rock band, immigration, food, family, a tv show, travel, video games, etc. Zines are not scholarly and do not go through the peer review process, but they often reflect lived experiences and life stories.
 They can be filled with photos, drawings, poetry, quotes, prose, or whatever the zinester (the person who made the zine) feels like.
 Zines can often be hard to describe because each one is so different.

 In this guide, you can learn more about how to make your own zine, how to use them in research, and how to find them in our library.
-If you have any further questions and would like to know more, contact María Emerson to learn more!
-Her contact information can be found on the left side of this page.
+If you have any further questions and would like to know more, contact Evan Marzahn to learn more!
+Their contact information can be found on the left side of this page.

 Do you have any zines that you think will contribute to the Tredway Library zine collection (either one you've made yourself or one that you've bought in the past)?
-Our collection has a social justice theme; to learn more about it, please read our collection development policy below.
+Our collection has a social justice theme; to learn more about it, please read our collection development policy.

 We would love to have zines made by Augie students, faculty, and staff.
 Please fill out the donation form below and include it with your zine!